North-Pole-Neon/Old-TA-v3/README.md

 ## Welcome to Tigris Auxilium

 Tigris Auxilium is soon to be your new personal assist.
+Tigris Auxilium (TA) is a work in progress project that is supposed to help students with daily tasks that might not be easly assessable.

 You can get the latest version [here](https://github.com/North-Pole-Neon/Tigris-Auxilium/releases/tag/vs0.0.1.0) look at instalation instructions below for help.